igordertigor/website-blog/content/2022-08-26-github-model-registry.md

 ```
   $ mlem init
 ```
-this command will create a folder `.mlem`, which contains a single file `.mlem/config.yaml`.
+this command will create a file `.mlem.yaml`, which contains configuration for mlem.
 Commit that file to the git repository and push to github and you're done.
 Your model registry is now ready to use.